-Your Apple ID unlocks your entire iUniverse...
-From your iPhone to the iCloud, it controls email, your contacts, Apple store purchases, iTunes and more.
-Getting locked out can put a serious hamper on your digital freedoms.
+Your Apple ID unlocks your entire iUniverse… From your iPhone to iCloud, it controls email, contacts, Apple store purchases, iTunes, and more.
+Getting locked out can put a severe hamper on your digital freedoms.

-2. Your account has been compromised and the hacker(s) changed your password.
+2. Your account has been compromised, and hacker(s) changed your password.

 Either way, if you enter too many wrong guesses, you will see alerts that say: